-DASC 6838 Research Project and Seminar Credit: 3 | Lecture: 3
+DASC 6838 - Research Project and Seminar

-A team project based course to summarize Data Science learning.
-Attendance at the orientation meeting on the first class day required.
-Students will be assigned a research project which requires integrating knowledge and standard procedures in the discipline.
+A team-project-based course to summarize data science learning.
+Attendance at the orientation meeting on the first class day is required.
+Students will be assigned a research project that requires integrating knowledge and standard procedures in the discipline.
 A written paper and a presentation will be required.
+Prerequisites: DASC 5133, 24 hours completed in the graduate program.